 The canvas stops here, but the optimization shouldn’t.
 After you’ve identified what the customer needs and where their experience is lacking, ensure that you conduct a brainstorming session to make each stage better.
 This can be done on the same board or as a different exercise, but each effectively creates the next steps for auditing your customer journey.

 If you need to audit your customer experience, a customer journey canvas is the perfect first step.
-If you want to learn more about journey mapping, check out our other articles about improving CX.
+To learn more about journey mapping, check out our other articles about improving CX.